-Thermal expansion of steam line sometime causes distortion of valve bodies which may lead to thermal blinding.
-The flexible gate allows the gate to flex as the valve seat compresses due to thermal expansion of steam pipeline and prevent thermal blinding.
+Thermal expansion of the steam line sometime causes distortion of valve bodies which may lead to thermal blinding.
+The flexible gate allows the gate to flex as the valve seat compresses due to thermal expansion of the steam pipeline and prevents thermal blinding.

 The disadvantage of flexible gates is that line fluid tends to collect in the disk.
 These may result in corrosion and ultimately weaken the disk.